Assortment Optimization under the Decision Forest Model: Literature review

 Relative to these papers, our paper differs in that it considers the decision forest model.
 As noted earlier, the decision forest model can represent any type of choice behavior, and as such, an assortment optimization methodology based on such a model is attractive in terms of allowing a firm to take the next step from a high-fidelity model to a decision.
 In addition, our methodology is built on mixed-integer optimization.
-This is advantageous because it allows a firm to leverage continuing improvements in solution software for integer optimization (examples include commercial solvers like Gurobi and CPLEX), as well as continuing improvements in computer hardware.
-At the same time, integer optimization allows firms to accommodate business requirements using linear constraints, which further enhances the practical applicability of the approach.
-Lastly, integer optimization also allows one to take advantage of well-studied large-scale solution methods for integer optimization problems.
+This is advantageous because it allows a firm to leverage continuing improvements in integer optimization solvers such as Gurobi \citep{gurobi} and CPLEX \citep{cplex}, as well as continuing improvements in computer hardware.
+At the same time, integer optimization allows firms to accommodate business requirements using linear constraints, enhancing the practical applicability of the approach.
+Lastly, integer optimization also allows one to take advantage of well-studied large-scale solution methods.
 One such method that we focus on in this paper is Benders decomposition, which has seen an impressive resurgence in recent years for delivering state-of-the-art performance on large-scale problems such as hub location \citep{contreras2011benders}, facility location \citep{fischetti2017redesigning} and set covering \citep{cordeau2019benders}; see also \cite{rahmaniani2017benders} for a review of the recent literature.
-Stated more concisely, the main contribution of our paper is a general-purpose methodology for assortment optimization under a general-purpose choice model.